Aliases for CD8B Gene

 GeneCards Summary for CD8B Gene

 CD8B (CD8b Molecule) is a Protein Coding gene.
 Diseases associated with CD8B include Mucinous Stomach Adenocarcinoma and Laryngotracheitis.
-Among its related pathways are Disease and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include coreceptor activity and MHC class I protein binding.
+Among its related pathways are Yersinia infection and HIV Life Cycle.
+Gene Ontology (GO) annotations related to this gene include coreceptor activity and MHC class I protein binding.
 An important paralog of this gene is CD8B2.